lmc2179/lmc2179.github.io/drafts/decisions.md

 # Picking the best threshold and evaluating out-of-sample decision-making in Python

+We can do a little algebra to show that if we know the 2x2 payoff matrix, then the optimal threshold is:

+$y_* = \frac{\text{TN value - FP value}}{TP value + TN value - FP value - FN value}$

+Let's compute this threshold and apply it to the in-sample predictions in Python:

 ```python
 from sklearn.datasets import load_breast_cancer
 from sklearn.linear_model import LogisticRegression